Acta Materialia Silver Medal

 - Letters of support from up to three distinguished scientists in the field

-- Citation of not more than 30 words
+- A citation of not more than 30 words

 **Please emphasize the nominee’s impact on their research field, rather than the metrics on their publications.